Discrete Bayesian Sample Inference for Graph Generation: Experiments

 \subsection{Ablation Studies}

-\textbf{Noise level.} To test the effect of the compute budget, noise level, and discretization scheme on performance, we conduct a grid search over the number of function evaluations (NFEs) in $\{25,50,100,200,500\}$, noise levels $\gamma$ in $\{0.0,5.0,20.0,100.0,250.0,1000.0\}$, and both discretization schemes on the Moses dataset.
+\paragraph{Noise level.} To test the effect of the compute budget, noise level, and discretization scheme on performance, we conduct a grid search over the number of function evaluations (NFEs) in $\{25,50,100,200,500\}$, noise levels $\gamma$ in $\{0.0,5.0,20.0,100.0,250.0,1000.0\}$, and both discretization schemes on the Moses dataset.
 As shown in \cref{fig:noise_ablation}, performance in both discretization schemes is closely related at low noise levels, which is to be expected since both discretize the same SDE.
-Higher compute budgets lead to better performance on all metrics except novelty.
+Higher compute budgets lead to better performance.
 However, the Euler-Maruyama scheme becomes unstable at higher noise levels, leading to a significant drop in performance (see \cref{app:euler_maruyama_stability}).
-In contrast, the Ornstein-Uhlenbeck scheme remains stable, and both the SNN score and scaffold similarity benefit from higher noise levels.
-The FCD metric, however, is optimal at a medium noise level between $20$ and $100$.
+In contrast, the Ornstein-Uhlenbeck scheme remains stable, and both the SNN score and Filters metric benefit from higher noise levels.
+The FCD metric is optimal at a medium noise level between $20$ and $100$.
 With a few exceptions, the Ornstein-Uhlenbeck scheme matches or outperforms the Euler-Maruyama scheme at all compute budgets and noise levels.
 Novelty suffers from increased noise levels and compute budgets, which is consistent with the model generating samples closer to the training data distribution.
-Notably, all metrics perform poorly at a noise level of $0.0$, which corresponds to the probability flow ODE (equivalent to \citet{xue2024unifyingbayesianflownetworks}).
+Notably, all metrics perform poorly at a noise level of $0.0$, which corresponds to the probability flow ODE (equivalent to \citet{xue2024unifyingbayesianflownetworks}). \cref{fig:noise_ablation_relative} illustrates that optimizing the noise level is a key driver in the performance gains of our model.